ps78/Ubongo/readme.md

 ## Dependencies

-The following packages are used by the project:
+The following packages are used by the project (you need to install these first):

 - Pinhole <https://github.com/tidwall/pinhole>: Allows drawing simple 3D wireframe graphics
 - Fyne <https://fyne.io>: Is a fully fletched GUI framework for Go.
 We only use it to display a solution rendered with Pinhole on screen

+## Known Issues and Limitations

+This is a command-line application.
+The GUI framework Fyne is only used to visualize a solution.
+Once this has been done and the window was closed, it cannot be opened again without restarting the CLI.
+A future version of the program might use Fyne as a user interface entirely.

 ## Notes